 Our counselors / psychotherapists have experience in helping those with addictions to identify the causes and triggers and to help them understand the different types of addiction and the psychological effects.
 We aim to support patients to follow the right path of treatment, including education and health consequences, information on different recovery programmes including the Twelve Steps.
 The therapy also addresses anger management, grief recovery, self-esteem, coping skills, stress management, interpersonal relationships, gender issues, and relapse prevention.
 It focuses on the greater challenges faced by those dealing with depression and other psychiatric disorders in addition to chemical dependencies.
 By applying their understanding and experience, our therapists help those affected by addiction to develop new cognitive and behavioral skills that will help them overcome their addiction.

-Psychological therapy comprises the following techniques :-
+Psychological therapy comprises of the following techniques:

-Vignan Mahavidyapeeth De-addiction and Research Centre's spiritual models of recovery have been more successful than any twelve step program and cognitive behavioral therapy.
+Ved Vignan Mahavidyapeeth De-addiction and Research Centre's spiritual models of recovery have been more successful than any twelve step programme and cognitive behavioral therapy.
 Although many confuse the term spirituality with religion the two terms are different.
-The term religion refers to organized structures that center around particular beliefs, behavioral rituals, ceremonies, and traditions.
+The term religion refers to organised structures that center around particular beliefs, behavioral rituals, ceremonies, and traditions.
 The term spirituality has more to do with the deeper questions posed by an individual's existence, in which we explore who were are and what our life is about.
 We understand that origins of addiction lie in attachments and desires.
 Understanding this, we can see that most modern day drug rehabilitation models are only treating the symptoms of addiction.
 Working with the root causes of addiction through spirituality is the best way to treat addiction once and for all.
 Research had proven repeatedly that including spirituality in an addiction recovery program increases the individual's chances at sustained recovery.
 Medical research is showing that even in medical illnesses where the treatment of the illness involves some form of behavior modification, spirituality aids recovery.